paulipa/sico-wiki/community/coalition-manifesto.md

 ## Standings
 Each corporation or alliance that is part of LinkNet may be also part of other coalitions or alliances.

-The most typical case is for a null sec corporation to be part of LinkNet, their own null sec alliance and their null sec mega coalition.
-However only the corporation that is officially part of LinkNet is treated as a community partner while the alliance and mega coalition are simply neutral states toward LinkNet.
+The most typical case is for a null sec corporation to be part of LinkNet, their own null sec alliance and their null sec mega community.
+However only the corporation that is officially part of LinkNet is treated as a community partner while the alliance and mega community are simply neutral states toward LinkNet.

 ![standings_(7)_(1).png](/standings_(7)_(1).png)

 Each linked standing our partner corporations may inherit from their own entitie parters such as alliances or coalitions will be ignored on community level.
-While the alliance and coalition may be blue to the community partner corporation they hold no standings with the rest of the community partners.
+While the alliance and community may be blue to the community partner corporation they hold no standings with the rest of the community partners.
-> Coalition only operates on corporation level regarding memberships {.is-info}
+> community only operates on corporation level regarding memberships {.is-info}

 ![standings_(7)_(2).png](/standings_(7)_(2).png)